w3c/wai-media-intro/source/accessible-media/playing.html.erb.md

 Some custom mobile players-- those embedded in Web pages as well as stand-alone media players-- also provide styling options from within the applications themselves.
-See the [mobile player used on the CNN Web site](http://www.cnn.com/videos) for one such example; play a video and press the CC button on the player to see captions.
+See the [mobile player used on the CNN Web site](http://www.cnn.com/videos) for one such example (play a video and press the CC button on the player to see captions).

 Mobile devices also provide caption-styling options at the OS level.
 Here is an image showing caption styling options on an Android device.